-Where to Look for A Realty Agent
+Where to Look for an Agent

 Regional publications and area “leading 10” or “best of” lists.

-Local or regional real estate association sites.
+Local or regional property association websites.

-For sale check in your neighborhood.
+For sale signs in your community.

-Neighbors who recently relocated or offered their home.
+Neighbors who just recently relocated or offered their home.

 Concerns to Ask an Agent